Tech Brief: Citrix DaaS Standard for Azure

 In this category the machines (that is, Windows machines running in Azure) are joined to the organization’s domain.
 This type of setup enables typical virtual desktop infrastructure use cases, such as centralization of apps and desktops in a few locations, that are accessed by remote users from anywhere on any device.
 There are 2 deployment scenarios in this case:

 Here the users’ accounts are in the organization’s Azure Active Directory and the machines are joined to the Azure Active Directory Domain Services (AADDS) within the customer’s Azure subscription.
-For the machines to be able to connect to the AADDS, the customer needs to set up Azure VNet Peering from the network in Citrix Managed Desktops’ Azure subscription to their own Azure network in their subscription.
-You can administer the user and machine accounts via the organization’s Azure Active Directory.
+For the machines to be able to connect to the AADDS, the customer needs to set up Azure VNet Peering from the network in Citrix DaaS’ Azure subscription to their own Azure network in their subscription.
+Admins can manage the user and machine accounts via the organization’s Azure Active Directory.

 Now that we have seen the various deployment options, let’s look at the other main concepts.

-1) Windows 10 Pro is the standard single user desktop operating system, it can be used to give access to an entire Windows 10 desktop to a user.
+1) Windows 10 and Windows 7 ESU are the standard single session desktop operating systems.
+They are used to give access to an entire Windows desktop to a user.
 The compute resources may or may not be fully consumed by the single user.

-3) The Windows Server 2016/ 2012 R2 is a server operating system that allows multiple users to connect to a single machine.
-One of these OS can be used to serve applications to users or provide access to desktop sessions (which can be skinned to look like desktop operating system sessions).
-This OS is a cheaper option to deliver desktops than option 1.
+3) The Windows Server 2008 R2 / 2012 R2 / 2016 / 2019 are server operating systems that allow multiple users to connect to a single machine.
+One of these OSs can be used to serve applications to users or provide access to desktop sessions (which can be skinned to look like desktop operating system sessions).
+These OSs are a cheaper option to deliver desktops than option 1.
 Note: Each user connecting to this machine requires an RDS CAL or RDS SAL.

 These prebuilt images have just the operating system and the Virtual Delivery Agent (Citrix software used to manage the system) installed on them.
 They would not have everything the organization needs to provide a usable desktop to the users.